TheThingsIndustries/lorawan-stack-docs/doc/content/reference/packet-broker/_index.md

 Packet Broker distinguishes two types of networks: Forwarders and Home Networks.
 Forwarders are networks with gateways: they forward uplink messages from the gateways to Packet Broker, and downlink messages from Packet Broker back to the gateways.
 Home Networks are networks with end devices.

+Your {{% tts %}} deployment can be a Forwarder, a Home Network or both.
+This means that you can make your physical gateway infrastructure available to other networks without having end devices.
+Likewise, you can deploy end devices as a Home Network, without physical gateway infrastructure.

 Packet Broker routes uplink messages from Forwarders to Home Networks based on the 32-bit `DevAddr` in the uplink message.
 The first part of the `DevAddr` is the `NetID`, a globally unique identifier of a LoRaWAN network.
 Packet Broker uses the `NetID` to lookup the Home Network.
 Besides identifying Home Networks by `NetID`, Packet Broker also supports tenants.
 Tenants use a `DevAddr` block of a Home Network host.

 > For example, a message with `DevAddr` `27ABCD12` has `NetID` `000013` (owned by The Things Network Foundation).
 The `DevAddr` block `27ABCD00` to `27ABCDFF` might be assigned to a private network `example-com`.
 That `DevAddr` block is noted as `27ABCD00/24`: 24 significant bits.
 Packet Broker identifies the Home Network then as `NetID` `000013` and tenant ID `example-com`.

-Your {{% tts %}} deployment can be a Forwarder, a Home Network or both.
-This means that you can make your physical gateway infrastructure available to other networks without having end devices.
-Likewise, you can deploy end devices as a Home Network, without physical gateway infrastructure.

 {{< info >}}The Things Network is identified by `NetID` is `000013` and tenant ID `ttn`.{{< /info >}}

 ### Routing Policies

-Routing policies define rules that Forwarders configure for routing messages to Home Networks.
+Routing policies define the rules that Forwarders configure for routing messages to Home Networks.
 Routing policies are peer-to-peer: a Forwarder can define policies with each individual Home Network.
-Forwarders can also define an optional default routing policy that is used as fallback when no specific policy is defined.
+Forwarders can also define an optional default routing policy that is used as a fallback when no specific policy is defined.

 Forwarders can configure the following things in a routing policy: